 GCSE Art and Design is about having an adventurous and enquiring approach to art and design and enjoying the process of developing the skills to communicate your ideas.
 There is an emphasis on building the exploration of your ideas in a sketch book and developing a very personal response to set briefs.
 The skills developed during this course will clearly feed into 'A level' and build your confidence with visual communication.
 You may wish to do a GCSE in Art and Design for its own sake, perhaps to form the basis of a future interest or you might wish to pursue a career where it is useful to have had experience of art, craft and design or where you will be required to use some of the skills developed during this course.

-These might include careers in fields such as advertising, marketing, design, architecture, publishing and the media.
-Whichever you choose, the study of Art can help you develop transferable skills, which you can take into any career.
+Possible careers in Art: